martinsam/cozy-dev-docs/source/clientsideapp.md

 ## First step : Hello World !

-Here we are, doing the traditionnal "Hello World" app that can make you want to start a new career.
+Here we are, doing the traditional "Hello World" app that can make you want to start a new career.

 ```json
 {